Nayuta-Kani/Nayuta-Kani-Material-Player-for-Rainmeter-by-sanityvampire/README.md

 By default, the chosen player is iTunes.
 Do change the player if you're using a different player by opening "Material Player.ini" and editing "Player=iTunes" line with the correct player under "[Variables]"

 ## Changelog:
-1.2.2 - 2018/4/21 - Added ability to auto hide if nothing is playing
+1.3   - 2018/6/13 - Added Spotify Support!
+(Note: Seek does not work and hence is disabled) 1.2.2 - 2018/4/21 - Added ability to auto hide if nothing is playing

 1.2.1 - 2018/4/1 - Resized the player to fit in Windows Taskbar